Yoast/developer/docs/development/environment/setup-plugin-integration-tests.md

 #### Spin up the containers
 If you've gone through all the above steps, it's time to start the containers!

-In your terminal, run the following commands:
+In your terminal, in the `wordpress-develop` directory, run the following commands:

 ```shell script
 npm install